 Section 1: A quorum for the Association meetings shall consist of a presiding officer and twenty (20) Association members.

-Section 2: A quorum for the Board of Directors meetings shall be seven (7) Board members.
+Section 2: A quorum for the Board of Directors meetings shall be 50% of the Board members.

 ARTICLE VIII (Dissolution)